 Also Read: London To Stonehenge

-Large sarsens and smaller bluestones are used in the construction of Stonehenge, and that is one of the unknown facts about Stonehenge.
+Large sarsens and smaller bluestones are used in the construction of Stonehenge, and that is one of the unknown facts of Stonehenge.
 Archaeologists believe that the sarsens came from Marlborough Downs, while the bluestones came from Preseli Hills in south-west Wales.
-We don't know how the stones got to their final destination, but it's likely that they were carried or pulled across the land there by water channels.
+We don't know how the stones got to their final destination, but it's likely that they were carried or pulled across the land by water channels.

 Must Checkout: Oxford To Stonehenge